 Blessings and Cursing from the Same Mouth, This Ought Not to Be!

-(Ver 1.1) This is now Part 4 in the series of lessons on spoken words found in the Bible.
+(Ver 1.2) This is now Part 4 in the series of very important lessons on spoken words found in the Bible.
 If you have not read this series from the beginning I would suggest that you go and start reading with “Part 1“.
 The Bible contains some of the strongest language on what people say.
 Either Christians are not aware of this or they simply ignore it and pretend that it does not apply to them.
 God says in His Word that it is impossible for Him to lie.
 We can obviously see that with men and women in the world this is entirely possible.
 In my earlier blogs on spoken words I talked about the sword of your mouth and how it cuts two ways.
 A double edged sword proceeding out of your mouths, is a symbolic representation that tells us words have spiritual power.
 You can speak good things or you can speak evil things.
 Speaking evil things is much more than just speaking lies, as well as speaking good things is more than just speaking the truth.
 There is an established precedence in the Bible that spoken words establish blessings and in the opposite realm spoken words can also establish curses.
 Today I will explore this subject in more depth.
 Let me give you my foundational scripture reference s from the Book of James, let’s read them carefully: